By ages 4 to 6 months, most babies are ready to begin eating solid foods as a complement to breast-feeding or formula-feeding.

 - Cause an aversion to solid foods

-In addition to age, look for other signs that your baby is ready for solid foods.
+In addition to age, other signs can show you that your baby is ready for solid foods.
 Can your baby hold his or her head in a steady, upright position?
 Can your baby sit with support?
-If you answer yes to these questions and you have the OK from your baby's doctor, you can begin supplementing your baby's liquid diet.
+If you answer yes to these questions and your baby's doctor agrees, you can begin supplementing your baby's liquid diet.

 See more Expert Answers